cilium/cilium/Documentation/cmdref/cilium-operator-alibabacloud.md

       --enable-k8s-endpoint-slice                 Enables k8s EndpointSlice feature into Cilium-Operator if the k8s cluster supports it (default true)
       --enable-k8s-event-handover                 Enable k8s event handover to kvstore for improved scalability --enable-metrics                            Enable Prometheus metrics
-      --gops-port int                             Port for gops server to listen on (default 9891) -h, --help                                      help for cilium-operator-alibabacloud
+      --gops-port uint16                          Port for gops server to listen on (default 9890) -h, --help                                      help for cilium-operator-alibabacloud
       --identity-allocation-mode string           Method to use for identity allocation (default "kvstore") --identity-gc-interval duration             GC interval for security identities (default 15m0s)